Sales Tax Criminal Defense

 Our attorneys know that sales tax fraud cases are different than typical criminal cases and have much broader issues than just the criminal side of the matter.
 We look at the whole picture and help you decide the best course of action to get the whole issue resolved and put behind you.

-Contact the Law Offices of Moffa Gainor, & Sutton, P.A. today for a FREE INITIAL CONSULTATION to see how we can protect your rights and interests in any criminal Florida sales tax matter.
+Contact the Law Offices of Moffa, Sutton, & Donnini, P.A. today for a FREE INITIAL CONSULTATION to see how we can protect your rights and interests in any criminal Florida sales tax matter.